Big 4 (sculpture)

-The Big 4 is a sculpture made of steel bars located outside the headquarters of the Channel Four Television Corporation in London.
+The Big 4 is a sculpture made of steel bars located outside 124 Horseferry Road, the headquarters of the Channel Four Television Corporation in London.
 It is designed to represent the logo of Channel 4 while providing a basis for a number of art installations.
 As of November 2012 seven installations have been made on the statue's steel framework, including those to coincide with the 2012 Summer Paralympics, covered with both newsprint and umbrellas, and a design to simulate the statue breathing.
 A further dressing to celebrate the devolution of Channel 4 from London to a series of regionally-based offices, alongside the Horseferry Road HQ has recently been approved and will be erected later in 2019.

 Design and construction

 The design and construction of the Big 4 was a collaboration between Mike Smith Studio, Freestate and Atelier One, and was designed to show Channel 4's logo when the statue is correctly aligned, similar to how the logo formed in Channel 4's idents at the time.
 The statue itself is made out of steel bars, and the structure was fabricated by Mike Smith Studio.
 The intention was to allow other artists to use the framework of the statue for art installations.
 The statue is located outside the headquarters of Channel Four Television Corporation on Horseferry Road, London.
 It was unveiled on 16 October 2007 by Culture Minister Margaret Hodge, to celebrate the 25th anniversary of Channel 4 and to coincide with the television series The Big Art Project.